akleventis/nfc_v1/README.md

 ### OoOf
 ---
-- My initial assumption was setting the route based on the device's user agent... which resulted in the unnecessary creation of a server.
+- My initial assumption was to set the route based on the clients user agent... which resulted in the unnecessary creation of a server.
 This server used redis storage to persist/increment count according to the browsers user agent.
 Returning an index which the client then use to display the correct page.
 - But this of course can all be accomplished through user cookies.
 - So.. scrap server, implement cookies.

 ### Let's goo
 ---
 - It was around this time, ideas started flowing...
-- I bought a bunch of nfc tags and came up with the idea of sending them out to friends as a sort of "letter".
+- I bought a bunch of nfc tags and came up with a concept of sending them out to friends as sort of "letters".
 - But instead of paper and pen, it's interactive through a mobile device.
 ---